Clean Code Best Practices (2025 Guide): Principles, Smells & Checklist

 SOLID

-A set of principles for maintainable OO design (used as a toolbox).
+A set of principles for maintainable OO design (best used as a toolbox).

 Coupling